 Fact Name Туре Description jobargs.zos.proxy.user String An administrative user used by the Orchestration Console to log in to the Orchestration Server in order to perform update operations there.
 You must create an administrative user for this purpose, if you have not already done so.
 The name of this user must contain the word "proxy," for example, my_proxy , or proxy1 .
 When you change the value of this fact, you must restart the Orchestration Server.
-For information about configuring the vSphere Update Client, see "Configuring the vSphere Update Client" on page 88. jobargs.zos.proxy.passwd_validity Integer The amount of time (measured in seconds) that the zos.proxy.user password is valid.
+For information about configuring the vSphere Update Client, see "Configuring the vSphere Update Client" on page 84. jobargs.zos.proxy.passwd_validity Integer The amount of time (measured in seconds) that the zos.proxy.user password is valid.
 Example: 86400 (1 day).
 Although the default value (-1) implies that the password is valid forever, the actual validity time is limited to the uptime of the Orchestration Server.
-When the password expires, the Orchestration Console is automatically restarted with a new password the next time that the monitor job runs. jobargs.debug Boolean Specifies whether you want extra verbose debug logging sent to a job log.
-NOTE: The client logs its output to the log.txt and err.txt files located in <agent_install_dir>/node.default/.vSphereUpdate/<hostname>/.</hostname></agent_install_dir> jobargs.verbose Boolean Specifies whether you want verbose logging sent to a job log.
-This fact is implicitly set when jobargs.debug is set.
+When the password expires, the Orchestration Console is automatically restarted with a new password the next time that the monitor job runs.